xcart/xcart-docs/_pages/kb_en/shipping/custom_table_rates.md

     If necessary, you will be able to add more table rows for more rates.
 In the end, be sure to save your changes.

     For example, let's configure a custom rates table that will allow us to offer our customers:

     *   $7 flat rate shipping for orders with a subtotal of up to $50 - if the order weight is up to 10 lb,
-    *   free shipping for orders with a subtotal of $50 or more - if the order weight is up to 10 lb, and
+    *   free shipping for orders with a subtotal of $50 or more - if the order weight is up to 10 lb,
     *   $10 flat rate shipping for orders weighing over 10 lb.

     Our first rate needs to be "$7 flat rate shipping for orders with a subtotal of up to $50 - if the order weight is up to 10 lb".
 To get this rate, we need to configure our first table row as follows:

     ![]({{site.baseurl}}/attachments/9306242/9437473.png)

     *   Subtotal range: $0.00 - $49.99
     *   Weight range: 0 - 10 lb
     *   flat rate: $7

     Once we're done with the first rate, let's add two more table rows for the rates "Free shipping for orders with a subtotal of $50 or more - if the order weight is up to 10 lb" and "$10 flat rate shipping for orders weighing over 10 lb" .
 To add a new blank row, we'll use the [+] button:

     ![]({{site.baseurl}}/attachments/9306242/9437474.png)

     We'll configure these two rows we have added like so:

     ![]({{site.baseurl}}/attachments/9306242/9437475.png)

     "Free shipping for orders with a subtotal of $50 or more - if the order weight is up to 10 lb":
     *   Subtotal range: $50 - $  ∞
     *   Weight range: 0 - 10 lb
     *   flat rate: $0

     "$10 flat rate shipping for orders weighing over 10 lb":

     *   Subtotal range: $0 - $  ∞
     *   Weight range: 10 lb - ∞
     *   flat rate: $10

     We are now ready to save our table.

 6. Once you're satisfied with your rates table configuration, save your changes.
 The new shipping method will be added.